-SLaLS offers both a BA and BSc in Linguistics.
+SLaLS offers both a BA and BSc in Linguistics (more information).
 While the Linguistics requirements are similar in both programs, they have different admission and graduation requirements.
 For example, our BSc requires courses in natural sciences including math, biology, chemistry, anatomy, and neuroscience or psychology.
 In contrast, the BA has a breadth requirement that includes courses in culture and communication, humanities, social sciences, and science, engineering and design.

 We offer two concentrations in the BA and BSc Honours programs: Linguistic Theory and Psycholinguistics & Communication Disorders.
 The Linguistic Theory concentration offers advanced courses in theoretical linguistics, as well as options such as language typology, historical linguistics and linguistic field methods.
 The Psycholinguistics & Communication Disorders concentration focuses on language processing, language acquisition, speech and language disorders, experimental design, data analysis, and clinical applications of linguistic theory.
 Qualified students in the Psycholinguistics & Communication Disorders concentration have the opportunity to take a practicum course that provides clinical experience in speech-language pathology.

 SLaLS also offers graduate programs in linguistics.
 The MA in linguistics exposes students to the core foundations of the field while giving opportunities for interdisciplinary research.
 The PhD in linguistics, language documentation, and revitalization, offered jointly with Applied Linguistics and Discourse studies, brings together training in linguistics and related fields to train student in participatory, community-oriented work to preserve endangered and minority languages.
 The Graduate Diploma in Linguistics is a graduate minor for current Carleton graduate students in other fields who are doing language-related work.
 Please follow the links on the left for detailed information about admission and program requirements.

 What can I do with a Linguistics degree?